DiaKEM/dexcom-g7-apk-patcher/README.md

 * For editing `.smali` files i am just using `lvim` but any other basic IDE or text editor is just fine
 * Android Studio (includes much more then required tools) or Genymotion to create an emulator instance

 After modifications you can just run `bin/dev-build.sh`.
 This will rebuild the source, package it and also add the signature.
-Finaly the Dexcom app will be reinstalled to reflect the changes.
+Finaly the Dexcom app will be reinstalled on your emulator/device to reflect the changes.

 ## Contributing